twolfson/if-i-were-to-build-a-startup-web-app/README.md

     - Documenting in-repo vs outside of repo
     - Monorepo vs not
     - Monolith vs not
+    - Continuous Integration
+    - Continuous Deployment
+    - Testing (integration, unit, visual)
+    - Linting and programming style
+    - Virtual environments
+    - Development Tools (e.g. Stellar)
+    - Scripting

+TODO: Talk through innovation tokens?

 ## Introduction
+I'm a startup engineer.
+3x first engineer, former Uber engineer, and have worked at many more startups.

-I've provided [context for why this exists][] the bottom of this README, but that's not why you're here.
+I've provided [more context at the bottom][] of this README, but that's not why you're here.

 Let's dig in.